Galamrani/TicTacToe/README.md

 The game is played on a 3 × 3 grid.
   Players take turns placing a mark in one of the cells of the grid.
     The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.
+      The AI player will always play the first turn for a more challenging game.

 ## MiniMax algorithm
 The AI player in the game is implemented by the MiniMax algorithm.